 “Fans of Charlaine Harris’s Sookie Stackhouse series will appreciate this series’ lively heroine and the appealing combination of humor, mystery, and romance.”

 No Pub Date Yet For Esther Diamond #8, Goldzilla

 This is on me, not my publisher, as I am running behind schedule.
 As soon as I’ve got a release date, I will post it here!

-Meanwhile, I’ve got a couple of new short stories due out soon.
-“Achilles Piquant and the Elsinore Vacillation” will appear in Galaxy’s Edge, an online magazine edited by some guy named Mike Resnick; and “The ∏ Files,” an affectionate spoof of multiple TV shows and movies, will appear in the new Unidentified Funny Objects collection from UFO Publishing.
+Meanwhile, I’ve got a couple of new short stories out now: “Achilles Piquant and the Elsinore Vacillation” in Galaxy’s Edge, an online magazine; and “The ∏ Files,” an affectionate spoof of multiple TV shows and movies, in the newest Unidentified Funny Objects collection from UFO Publishing (available from various bookstores).